MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

 ---
 lab:
     title: 'Perform Extractive and Abstractive Summarization'
-    module: 'Build AI apps with Azure Database for PostgreSQL'
+    module: 'Summarize data using Azure AI Services and Azure Database for PostgreSQL'
 ---

 # Perform Extractive and Abstractive Summarization